Drop and Add

 - Obtain a drop/add form from your advisor or school

-- Your 10-digit university ID number is required on the drop/add form - you can look up your university ID number through OneStart
+- Your 10-digit university ID number is required on the drop/add form - you can look up your university ID number in the Student Center through One.IU

 - See Class Withdrawal/Class Drop for required signatures and grade assignments